 - Once you have determined that you would like to extend your MSc programme and do an internship in Semester 2, Register on time for the group of interested students in the Nestor MI course.
 The deadline is communicated on Nestor.
 All communication about deadlines and other important dates will be sent in that group only.

 As soon as you have secured an internship, upload the completed and signed MI Proposal Form to the MI Nestor course for approval.
 Do this as soon as you secured your internship, but at least 3 weeks before your planned internship start.
 As soon as your Programme's Master Internship coordinator approves your proposal, we will take care of your registration in Progress.

-Do your Master Internship in the second Semester, so between February and June 2019 (for students starting their Master programme in September) or between September and February (for students starting their Master programme in February).
+Do your Master Internship in your second MSc semester, so between February and June (for students starting their Master programme in September) or between September and February (for students starting their Master programme in February).
 Take into account any compulsory or elective courses at FEB over this period.

 - Upon completion of your Master Internship upload your MI Portfolio by the end of June (for students that start their Master programme in September) or by the end of January (for the students that start their Master programme in February) onto the Student Portal.

 Note to international students:

 Since 2016, Dutch law allows non-EEA students to do an internship that is not a mandatory part of their degree programme.
 As compared to EEA students, non-EEA students pay a higher tuition fee if they extend their MSc programme, which is necessary due to the postponement of the thesis as a consequence of doing an MI.
 The Faculty of Economics and Business will financially compensate non-EEA students that successfully complete a Master Internship for this difference.
 FEB Career Services will help non-EU students with arranging the compensation when the time is there.
 See the Rules & Regulations document on Nestor for more information on this compensation.